functionguyy/technical_art/C_tutorials/c_variables.md

 ```

-**The type specified for a variable affects the range of values that the
+**The type specified for a variable determines the range of values that the
 variable can store.**

+C takes portability(ability of your program to compile on different kinds of
-C takes portability seriously and actually bothers to tell you what values and
+machines) seriously and actually bothers to tell you what values and ranges are
-ranges are guaranteed to be safe for each **type**.
-So, let’s talk briefly
+guaranteed to be safe for each **type**.
+Continue reading to learn more about
-about each of the types.
+the different types and their range of values.

 ## Integer Type
-An integer type variable will store whole numbers.
-The keyword used to specify
+An integer type variable will store whole numbers. `int` is the keyword used to
-an integer type is `int`.

-A whole number is
+specify the integer type.

 An integer type variable can be declared as one of two forms:
 - **Signed** integer types